SecUSo/privacy-friendly-dice-game/README.md

 ## Motivation

-Privacy Friendly Yahtzee Dice belongs to the group of Privacy Friendly Apps and has been developed to provide a privacy friendly dicing application.
+Privacy Friendly Dice Game belongs to the group of Privacy Friendly Apps and has been developed to provide a privacy friendly dicing application.

 ## Download and more Information